0x1byte/flasktodoapp/README.md

 1. Clone this repository to your local machine: `git clone https://github.com/0x1byte/flasktodoapp.git`

-2. Navigate to the project directory: `cd flask-todo-app`
+2. Navigate to the project directory: `cd flasktodoapp`

 3. Install the required Python packages using pip: `pip install -r requirements.txt`